-The current values of the global and client-specific time zones can be retrieved like this:
+The current global and session time zone values can be retrieved like this:

-'SYSTEM'indicates that the time zone should be the same as the system time zone.
+'SYSTEM', indicating that the server time zone is the same as the system time zone.

 Several tables in the

-Section 5.3, “The mysql System Database”).
+Section 5.3, “The mysql System Schema”).
 The MySQL installation

 procedure creates the time zone tables, but does not load them.

-You must do so manually using the following instructions.
+To do so manually, use the following instructions.